 Look at the hammocks scene.
 Hank is minutes away from declaring war on the world.
 This is a moment Hank has been working towards for years.
 Yet, when Homer enters his office, Hank puts his work aside to talk to his employee.

 Hank doesn’t question why Homer needs hammocks.
 He trusts that Homer is doing his best to support his nuclear engineering team.
-All that Hank sees is that Homer doesn’t know how to achieve his goal and makes a decision to help.
+Hank sees that Homer doesn’t know how to achieve his goal and makes a decision to help.

 I love the detail that comes after Hank sends Homer to the Hammock District.
 Hank directs Homer to find who invented the hammock.
 The origin of hammocks is one of the few assignments Hank gives Homer.
 He is teaching Homer how to find answers on his own.